 With market access in over 50 countries for our sheep meat, beef and pig meat, it is imperative to keep finding more trade markets to add value to the supply chain and maximise returns.
 Maintaining existing markets is important too, to strengthen relationships and react to changes in the market place.

-Current market priorities for export agreement include Taiwan (sheep meat), Mexico (pork), China (sheep meat), Vietnam (beef, sheep meat and pork) and the USA (beef and lamb).
+Current market priorities for export agreement include Taiwan (sheep meat), China (sheep meat), Vietnam (beef, sheep meat and pork) and the USA (lamb).
 Recent successes include approval of new pork sites and trotters by China, the lifting of the ban on UK beef export to China, approval of UK pork export to Taiwan and approval from Japan for beef and lamb export, as well as our previously agreed pork access.

 The export team participates in more than 70 shows and events each year, including inward and outward missions.
 It promotes the products we have to offer – from the premium cuts, to those with very low residual value and demand in the UK, such as pig trotters and livers.
 Exporting provides an opportunity to utilise the whole carcase by selling those products that do not have a strong domestic market value, but which are highly valued overseas.

 Export update: Market access measures due to Covid-19

 Recorded in December 2020, this webinar provides meat exporters in the UK with the opportunity to learn about new ways of working as a result of Covid-19.

 Export update: EU exit and the red meat trade – a view from Europe